silviobcc/instaviewer/README.md

 # Install

-Simply <a href="https://github.com/silviobcc/instaviewer/releases/tag/webview" target="_blank">download</a> .apk and use it.
+Simply <a href="https://github.com/silviobcc/instaviewer/releases/tag/webview" target="_blank">download</a> apk and use with your credentials.